ingrey1/taxpower/README.md

 # TaxPower API Documentation

-## Introduction
+### Introduction

 TaxPower is a modern tax calculation cloud-based RESTful API.
-This git repository contains the Markdown documentation for using the TaxPower API.
+This git repository contains the documentation for using the TaxPower API.

 ### Website